The Election Is Almost Over. Where Is Ivanka Trump?

 Advertisement

-In reality, the president has long opposed workers rights and labor unions, and has a credible history of violence against women.
-Still, Ivanka frequently played to women voters, speaking to them about her father’s plans to fight for them, while focusing specifically on labor rights for working mothers.
-As a mother and entrepreneur herself, Ivanka channeled a more traditional femininity in her efforts to show conservative women that they can have it all, especially if they backed Trump.
+In reality, the president has long opposed workers rights and labour unions, and has a credible history of violence against women.
+Still, Ivanka frequently played to women voters, speaking to them about her father’s plans to fight for them, while focusing specifically on labour rights for working mothers.
+As a mother and entrepreneur herself, Ivanka channelled a more traditional femininity in her efforts to show conservative women that they can have it all, especially if they backed Trump.

 But this no longer seems to be the strategy for the Trump campaign, which is struggling to win support from women voters in 2020.
 With just three weeks left in this election, Biden has consistently won out against Trump with women voters by a remarkable 18.6 percentage points on average, according to the Center for American Women and Politics at Rutgers University.